|

 temperatures, intensity, polarisation and angle of incidence of the

-- Investigation of energy balance of
+laser radiation.
+Investigation of energy balance of

 the near-surface plasma (laser or combined plasma).
 Calculation of